jbnetapp/demo-netapp-cloud-api/README.md

-## Demo NetApp cloud API
+# Demo NetApp cloud API
 Use NetApp Cloud API.
-The script cloudsync.py is a simple Python script to show how to work with NetApp Cloud Sync API.
-The Cloud Sync API documentation is available here : https://api.cloudsync.netapp.com/docs/
+This python scripts show how to work with NetApp Cloud API.

-**WARNING** Never used this script on production system the aim is only for LAB and Demo

-The script needs to be used with **python 3**
+Thes scripts need to be used with **python 3**

-The folowing python modules must be installed (Linux/Windows):
+The following python modules must be installed (Linux/Windows):
 ```
 python3 -m pip install pyopenssl
 python3 -m pip insatll urllib3